dbriemann/glyph-zero/README.md

 Build the site at any time by running `make blog` or `glyph` directly.
 Remember that [glyph](https://github.com/dbriemann/glyph) needs to be in your path.
 With `make clean` you can clean all exported files (in the `docs` folder).
 Usually you won't need to do this.

+After building your site don't forget to add your docs folder to git and push to github.

 If you just built your blog for the first time go visit `<user>.github.io/<repo>` and after a short while you should see the raw skeleton of your blog without any posts (we will call them issues from now on).

 ## Creating Themes